manudelu/georeferenced_gsplat/README.md

 # Gaussian Splatting Pipeline with Georeferencing and Correct Scaling

 This repository provides a pipeline for Gaussian Splatting with georeferencing and accurate scaling.
-Using this workflow, the resulting models are nearly perfectly scaled and aligned with real-world GPS coordinates.
+Starting from drone images that contain GPS EXIF data, this workflow produces 3D reconstructions that are nearly perfectly scaled and aligned with real-world coordinates.
 The reference frame is anchored to the GPS position of the first image in the dataset.

 The following images illustrate the results: on the left is the Gaussian Splatting reconstruction, and on the right is the refined point cloud, both uploaded to Cesium Ion.